-Students will: ☐ Communicate effectively, in oral and written forms, taking into consideration audience and purpose. ☐ Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline. ☐ Use information, critical thinking, and the creative process to solve problems and reach conclusions. ☐ Use technology appropriate to their discipline. ☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.
-Program Learning Outcomes Complete this section for program-specific courses (e.g., those that share the same discipline code as the academic program or satisfy requirements in related programs).
+☐ Communicate effectively, in oral and written forms, taking into consideration audience and purpose. ☐ Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline. ☐ Use information, critical thinking, and the creative process to solve problems and reach conclusions. ☐ Use technology appropriate to their discipline. ☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.

+Program Learning Outcomes

+Complete this section for program-specific courses (e.g., those that share the same discipline code as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.
-List the PLO(s) that are meaningfully developed and assessed in this course AND the specific SLO(s) through which the development and assessment will occur.

 Specify the Academic Program: Liberal Arts and Science - Social Science A.S.

-PLO 2: Locate, evaluate & apply relevant information SLO 3: Locate, evaluate, and apply peer-reviewed information relevant to social psychology PLO 3: Investigate a question using the research process of at least one Social Science discipline SLO 2: Demonstrate understanding of the research methods used in social psychology PLO 4: Use evidence to describe (1) how privilege & inequality are socially and/or historically constructed and (2) how these shape [students'] lives.
-SLO 4: Demonstrate understanding of how privilege and inequality shape social psychological processes SUNY General Education Competencies If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item: ☐ CRITICAL THINKING & REASONING- Students will: a. clearly articulate an issue or problem;
+- PLO 2: Locate, evaluate & apply relevant information - SLO 3: Locate, evaluate, and apply peer-reviewed research information relevant to adolescent psychology - PLO 3: Investigate a question using the research process of at least one Social Science discipline SLO 2: Demonstrate understanding of the research methods used in adolescent psychology - PLO 4: Use evidence to describe (1) how privilege & inequality are socially and/or historically constructed and (2) how these shape [students'] lives. - SLO 4: Demonstrate understanding of how privilege and inequality shapes developmental psychological processes in adolescence

+SUNY General Education Competencies- N/A

+If this course assesses a SUNY GEN ED Competency, check all that apply and indicate which course outcome(s) address each checked item:

+☐ CRITICAL THINKING & REASONING- Students will:

-- b. identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and - c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions.
+- a. clearly articulate an issue or problem; - identify, analyze, and evaluate ideas, data, and arguments as they occur in their own or others' work; acknowledge limitations such as perspective and bias; and - c. develop well-reasoned (logical) arguments to form judgments and/or draw conclusions.